 Chemists study the make-up and behaviour of chemicals, and may use their findings to develop new products and processes.

-Pay for chemists depends on their qualifications, experience and specialisation:
+Pay for chemists depends on their skills, experience and qualifications and the type of work they do.

 What you will do